 You can purchase sign manuals and dictionaries from Makaton and Signalong.
 Makaton offers an app where you can look up signs.
 Signalong has an online sign dictionary and also sign lookup text message service.

 SignBSL.com is a fantastic source of BSL signs.
-Signs included here include signs used in the main keyword signing systems currently in use in the UK.
+Signs included here include signs used in the main keyword signing systems currently in use in the UK – but it also includes many signs which aren’t.